FlyingSamson/SpaceMouseTool/README.md

 #### Windows
 Use the configuration tool provided with the 3Dconnexion Driver.
 It can be found in the Start Menu under `3Dconnexion -> 3Dconnexion Properties`.
 Note that you need to have Cura open in the background in order for the configuration tool to recognize the app for which you want to customize the space mouse.
 #### Linux
-You can use the graphical tool provided by [here](https://github.com/FreeSpacenav/spnavcfg/releases) to customize the behavior of your space mouse.
+You can use the graphical tool provided [here](https://github.com/FreeSpacenav/spnavcfg/releases) to customize the behavior of your space mouse.

 Included dependencies